 Népliget (People’s Park)

-Népliget is an often forgotten public park, located next to the long-distance bus station bearing the same name.
-Cycle around the park, have a look at the sundial and if you have time, check out a show in the Planetarium.
+Népliget is an often forgotten public park and is located next to the long-distance bus station bearing the same name.
+When you cycle around the park, have a look at the sundial and if you have time, check out a show in the Planetarium.
 Népliget is probably the only place where you can actually walk (or even bike!) the whole Solar System.

 In case you need a good workout, you can also hit the Buda Hills.
 There is no better way to warm you up than making your way to one of the viewpoints.
 Don’t be afraid to go beyond the Castle Hill, Buda has a lot more to offer!